ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ```

 ## Goal 4
-In order for our microservices to execute in Jenkins, we need a Jenkinsfile.
+In order for our microservices to execute in Jenkins, we need a `Jenkinsfile` in `poc-micro`.
 .
 ### Setting up our `Jenkinsfile` in our microservice
-We weill configure a `Jenkinsfile` in our microservices to point to our Shared Library.
+We will configure a `Jenkinsfile` in our microservices to point to our `mciroservice-piplines` Shared Library.
-   * **Note** We are introducing a great feature associated with the Shared Library here.
-The `@Library` annotation provides a lot of flexibility.
-Within the annotation, you will always need to provide the name of your Shared Library (e.g. `microservice-pipelines`).
-However, if you add another `@` sign at the end of the Shared Library name, you can tell your `Jenkinsfile` to read specific branches or tags from your Shared Library.
+   * **Note** We are introducing a the `version specifier` feature associated with the `@Library` annotation in Shared Libraries here.
+Within the `@Library` annotation, you will always need to provide the name of your Shared Library (e.g. `@Library("microservice-pipelines)`).
+However, if you add another `@` sign at the end of the Shared Library name (`microservive-pipelines`), you can tell your `Jenkinsfile` to read specific branches or tags from your Shared Library.
 In fact, in the code below, that is what we did.
-We are signaling our `Jenkinsfile` to use the `part2` branch of our Shared Library with `@part2`.
+We are signaling our `Jenkinsfile` to use the `part2` branch of our Shared Library with `@part2` (e.g. `@Library("microservice-pipelines@part2")`).

 1. At the root of your project, update the `Jenkinsfile` with the below code.
 ```groovy